 Join the locals in a wide array of fall festivals!
 Many events are reflective of the communities that host them: Wooden Boat Festival in Port Townsend, Forever Twilight in Forks Festival in Forks, Dungeness Crab and Seafood Festival in Port Angeles, and OysterFest in Shelton.

-You’ll find numerous events celebrating the fall harvest, such as the Apple & Cider Festival in Chimacum or the Harvest Wine Tour around the Olympic Peninsula.
+You’ll find events such as the Apple & Cider Festival in Chimacum and the North Olympic Fiber Arts Festival in Sequim.
 Races, farm tours, farmers markets, arts festivals and cultural events are planned.
-For a full calendar of events, go to https://olympicpeninsula.org/events/.
+For more info on happenings around the peninsula, check out our Calendar of Events.

 5. Just Chill

 To those in the know, autumn is the best season to explore the Olympic Peninsula.
 Come experience it for yourself.
-Relax, regroup and return home refreshed!
-You don’t want to miss this fall road trip.
+Relax, refresh and return home renewed!